 Early Intervention

-It's critical to understand how domestic violence investigations and the court process work in Los Angeles criminal courts. court cases.
-If you have been arrested and charged with a felony domestic violence case, early intervention by our law firm is crucial to maximize your chances of avoiding formal charges being filed in court.
+Reiterating the critical importance of understanding how domestic violence investigations and the court process work in Los Angeles criminal courts, we aim to make you feel informed and prepared.
+Early intervention by our law firm is crucial to maximize your chances of avoiding formal charges being filed in court.

-Even if the prosecutor has already filed charges, strategic legal representation could result in a favorable outcome, such as having the charges reduced and being sentenced to probation rather than jail time.
+Even if the prosecutor has already filed charges, strategic legal representation could result in a favorable outcome.
+This could include having the charges reduced and being sentenced to probation rather than jail time.

 In situations where the prosecutor may have strong evidence against you, our lawyers will aggressively work to minimize the behavior by presenting your good background and character as mitigating factors.